natario1/CameraView/README.md

 - System permission handling
 - Dynamic sizing behavior
   - Create a `CameraView` of any size (not just presets!)
-  - Or let it adapt to the sensor preview size
+  - Center inside or center crop behaviors
   - Automatic output cropping to match your `CameraView` bounds
 - Multiple capture methods
-  - While taking pictures, image is captured normally using the camera APIs.
+  - Take high-resolution pictures with `capturePicture`
-  - While shooting videos, image is captured as a freeze frame of the `CameraView` preview (similar to SnapChat and Instagram)
+  - Take quick snapshots as a freeze frame of the preview with `captureSnapshot`, even while recording videos (similar to SnapChat and Instagram)
 - Built-in tap to focus
 - `CameraUtils` to help with Bitmaps and orientations
 - EXIF support